gitcoinco/grants-stack/packages/round-manager/README.md

 This package serves the app which holds all the features w.r.t to

 - creating a program
-- maintaing a program
+- maintaining a program
 - creating a round
-- maintaining a program
+- maintaining a round

 This package is meant to be used by the round operators It relies on the contracts deployed from the [contracts](https://github.com/gitcoinco/grants-round/tree/main/packages/contracts) package.